InitialDLab/AIPro/README.md

 ``

 2. Install dependencies
-	- Assuming Docker and RabbitMQ both not present
+	- Use Docker and Rabbit MQ for the message processing
 		- `./docker-ubuntu.sh`
 		- `./run.sh`
 	- Installing Python dependencies